romainx/panorama/README.md

 ### Default configuration

-The default configuration provides default configuration and 3 configured charts that can be used as is :
+The default configuration provides default configuration and 4 configured charts that can be used as is :

-- `nb_article_by_year`: Display the number of articles by year as a bar chart.
+- `nb_article_by_year`: Displays the number of articles by year as a bar chart.
-- `nb_article_by_category`: Display the number of articles by category as a pie chart.
+- `nb_article_by_category`: Displays the number of articles by category as a pie chart.
-- `nb_article_by_category_year`: Display the number of articles by category (one series by category) and by year as a multi bar chart.
+- `nb_article_by_category_year`: Displays the number of articles by category (one series by category) and by year as a multi bar chart.
+- `nb_article_by_month`: Displays the number of articles by month as a line chart.

 ### Custom configuration